tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 - Bob, on receiving Alice's information, marks this as a gossip event and fills in any gaps in his knowledge from Alice's information.
 Once done, he continues gossiping with his updated information.

-The basic idea behind the Gossip Protocol is the following: A node wants to share some information to the other nodes in the netwrok.
-Then periodically it randomly selects a node from the set of nodes and exchanges the information.
-The node that receives the information performs the randomly selects a node from the set of nodes and exchanges the information, and so on.
-The information is periodically sent to _N_ targets, where _N_ is the fanout. [[45]]
+The basic idea behind the gossip protocol is the following: A node wants to share some information with the other nodes on the network.
+Then periodically, it randomly selects a node from the set of nodes and exchanges the information.
+The node that receives the information then randomly selects a node from the set of nodes and exchanges the information, and so on.
+The information is periodically sent to _N_ targets, where _N_ is the fanout [[45]].

 The _cycle_ is the number of rounds to spread the information.
 The _fanout_ is the number of nodes a node gossips with in each cycle.

-With a fanout=1, $O(LogN)$ cycles are necessary for the update to reach all the nodes.
+With a fanout = 1, $O(LogN)$ cycles are necessary for the update to reach all the nodes.

-In this way, information spreads throughout the network in an exponential fashion. [[30]]
+In this way, information spreads throughout the network in an exponential fashion [[30]].

+The gossip history can be represented as a directed graph, as shown in Figure 1.

 <p align="center"><img src="../assets/gossip.png" width="400" /></p>
 <p align="center"><b>Figure 1: Gossip Protocol Directed Graph</b></p>

-The gossip history can be represented as a directed graph, as in Figure 1.

 HashGraph introduces a few important concepts that are used repeatedly in later BFT consensus algorithms: famous witnesses, and strongly seeing.

 ##### Ancestors

-If an event (_x1_) comes before another event (_x2_), and they are connected by a line; the older event is an _ancestor_ of that event.
+If an event (_x1_) comes before another event (_x2_), and they are connected by a line, the older event is an _ancestor_ of that event.

 If both events were created by the _same node_, then _x1_ is a _self-ancestor_ of _x2_.

-**Note**: The gossip protocol defines an event as being a (self-)ancestor of itself!
+**Note:** The gossip protocol defines an event as being a (self-)ancestor of itself!

 ##### Seeing

-If an event _x1_ is an ancestor of _x2_, then we say that _x1_ **sees** _x2_ as long as the node is not aware of any forks from _x2_.
+If an event _x1_ is an ancestor of _x2_, then we say that _x1_ **sees** _x2_, as long as the node is not aware of any forks from _x2_.

 So in the absence of forks, all events will _see_ all of their ancestors.